 Some of those strategies include building a skilled work force able to guide eco-tourists into remote areas and interpret the habitat and species found there.
 One program established in 14 Amerindian communities and supported by Iwokrama and the Jacksonville Zoo and Gardens is the Wildlife Club Program.

 Open to 8 to 20 year olds, Wildlife Clubs and their activities teach the skills necessary to conduct field research, organize information, interpret data and communicate the information verbally and technically.
 These basic skills prepare Amerindian youth for potential careers as rangers and guides for the growing tourist industry now visiting the Iwokrama Forest.

 In May 2005, Zoo staff members traveled to Guyana to perform physicals on some captive jaguars that were to be imported to the Jacksonville Zoo and Gardens.
-In early January 2006, Nick Kapustin, DVM, Senior Veterinarian, and Delfi Messinger, Director of Animal Programs, traveled to Guyana to bring back two female jaguars.
+In early January 2006, senior Zoo staff traveled to Guyana to bring back two female jaguars.
 These jaguars came to the Zoo on government loan from the Guyana government.
 Broader than just the loan of the jaguars, the Jacksonville Zoo was hopeful that this partnership would grow into a larger, long-term initiative building on conservation.

-Click here for more information on the Iwokrama International Centre for Rain Forest Conservation and Development at http://www.iwokrama.org.
+For more information: Iwokrama International Centre for Rain Forest Conservation and Development